Meet The Train the Trainers Team

 Lynn is our principal tutor of the Life Skills for Puppies classes.
 She works in our Animal Behaviour Clinic where she sees both dogs and cats through veterinary referral.
 In addition to consulting, she also teaches on both undergraduate and postgraduate courses at the University and is involved in research, mainly focussed in clinical animal behaviour.
 Lynn is highly qualified academically with both a BSc in Animal Behaviour Science and an MSc in Clinical Animal Behaviour.
 She also has extensive practical experience through teaching classes for many years and working in a variety of kennel environments, including private breeding and rescue.
 Lynn currently owns two dogs, a boxer cross and a border terrier cross.

-Kevin is one of the tutors on the Life Skills for Puppies classes.
+Kevin is one of the principal tutors of the Life Skills for Puppies classes.
 In addition to this, he works in our Animal Behaviour Clinic where he sees canine and feline behaviour referrals and is currently undertaking a PhD in canine behaviour.
 Kevin qualified as a vet from the University of Glasgow in 2005 and completed a Postgraduate Diploma in Companion Animal Behaviour Counselling from the University of Southampton University in 2011.
-Kevin has a dog (Angus, pictured) and a cat (Calli) at home.
+Kevin has a dog called Morag at home.

-With select sessions of the course given by:
+Select sessions of the course may be given by:

 Hannah had been teaching classes at the University since 2008 and taught on 'Life Skills for Puppies' courses.
 She is an APDT trainer (MAPDT 01158) and was a regional manager for Puppy School Ltd. Hannah has a PhD (on 'Impulsivity in Dogs') and worked at the University as a Research Fellow in the fields of Animal Behaviour, Cognition & Welfare and Human-Animal Interactions.
 In addition to being highly qualified academically, Hannah has extensive practical experience, having previously worked in kennels, veterinary clinics, and the rescue charity sector.
 Hannah currently owns two border collies.